jsulopzs/jsulopz/README.md

 A guy from Madrid asked me for a lesson, but I thought it was impossible because I was in another city.
 We did it online via skype.
 And I changed the online advertisement for online mode.

 Since then, I have given more than 4,000h of private lessons to more than [400 people](https://github.com/jsulopz/01-resolving-python-data-science/network/members) of any kind.

-The most high-level profiles I've given lessons to are bankers from & researchers from Harvard & Oxford Universities.

 <!--
 **jsulopz/jsulopz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.